What Should You Be Paid as a Member of the Film Crew?

 - DGA (Directors Guild of America)

 The International Alliance of Theatrical Stage Employees represents workers in the entertainment industry.
 IATSE represents virtually all behind the scenes workers necessary to the functioning of the entertainment industry.
+Check out our guide on how to join local 44.

 Within the U.S. and Canada, there are more than 375 IATSE local unions whose members make up the rank and file of the IATSE.
 The IATSE local unions are organized to represent workers by geographic and craft jurisdiction.